Modelling the galaxy-halo connection with semi-recurrent neural networks: Predictions

 \subsubsection{Chemical Enrichment History}

 \Cref{fig:mzr} depicts the relation between halo mass and mass-weighted metallicity of each galaxy.
 The scatter in metallicity is underestimated by the neural network, to a lesser extent for satellite galaxies.
-Metal-rich objects in particular have smaller metallicities across stellar masses.
-We also see a lack of high frequency information in metallicity histories such as the example in \cref{fig:zh}; the same galaxy as in \cref{fig:sfh}.
+Metal-rich objects in particular have lower metallicities across stellar masses.
+We also see a lack of high frequency information in metallicity histories such as the example in \cref{fig:sfh}.

+We argue that this overall lack of high frequency information of star formation and metallicity histories is related to reduced scatter in both physical and observational summary statistics.
+This is discussed in \cref{sec:lumfourier}.